baptistelabat/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 .. note::

    If your vehicle is having trouble producing dataflash logs - including the infamous "No IO heartbeat" diagnostic message - try a different SD card.
 You may also choose to test the card using a dedicated tool, such as ``H2testw``.
-Low board voltates are also known to cause logging issues.
+Low board voltages are also known to cause logging issues.

 .. _common-downloading-and-analyzing-data-logs-in-mission-planner_downloading_logs_via_mavlink: